shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 ---

-needs, wants or desires acquired through influence or may be generally innate. most important reasons to move forward
+- needs, wants or desires acquired through influence or may be generally innate.
+- most important reasons to move forward
+- progression > stimulate brain > keep engaging
-helps them move forward in the decision-making process
+- helps them move forward in the decision-making process
-Shot of dopamine is not needed,

 # Terms

-`immersion` - teleport mind
-`presence` - teleport body
-`engagement` - mental or manual effort meets interactivity  (not in books)

 ## Attention